CapsAdmin/NattLua/README.md

 This is true because `anagram` becomes a union of all possible letter combinations which contains the string "SLEEP".

-It's arguably also false as it contains all the other combinations, but since we use assert to check the result at runtime, it's not a problem.
+It's also false as it contains all the other combinations, but since we use assert to check the result at runtime, it will silently "error" and mutate anagram to become "SLEEP" after the assertion.

+If we did assert<|anagram == "SLEEP"|> (a type call) it would error, because the typesystem operates more literally.

 # Parsing and transpiling